Nam-Duong427/CTF/forensics/Investigative Reversing 0/solution.md

 We have recovered a [binary](https://jupiter.challenges.picoctf.org/static/70fd416f817ab1e59beaf19dc2b586cd/mystery) and an [image](https://jupiter.challenges.picoctf.org/static/70fd416f817ab1e59beaf19dc2b586cd/mystery.png).
 See what you can make of it.
 There should be a flag somewhere.
 ## Solution
 The problem gives us 2 files, one is a normal png, the other is an excutable file.
-First of all, we open IDA pro to get closer to the program through pseudocode
+First of all, we open IDA pro to get closer to the program through pseudocode.
 ```C
 int __fastcall main(int argc, const char **argv, const char **envp)
 {